Dynamic

 Use Centralized Version Control System if: You want it's useful in environments with strict access control or centralized governance, such as corporate settings where a single source of truth is mandated and can live with specific tradeoffs depend on your use case.

-Use Git if: You prioritize widely used in the industry over what Centralized Version Control System offers.
+Use Git if: You prioritize it is the right pick for managing large codebases with frequent merges, as seen in linux kernel maintenance over what Centralized Version Control System offers.

 🧊